Applicability

 - Create models and database migrations.

-- Run the program and verify the results.
+- Run the program and verify the result.

 Step 1: Obtain the connection string of OceanBase Database